-Step One: Initiating faculty develop a proposal on the appropriate form (see below) and coordinate it with faculty in the appropriate discipline(s) for all campuses and submit it to the Department Chair or lacking such, the appropriate dean for coordination of academic unit review.
+Step One: Initiating faculty develop a proposal on the appropriate form (see below)in CourseLeaf and coordinate it with faculty in the appropriate discipline(s) for all campuses.
+Once faculty within the discipline have approved the proposal, the initiating faculty submits the proposal via CourseLeaf and it progresses and submit it to the Department Chair or lacking such, the appropriate dean for coordination of academic unit review.

-Step Two: Category A changes (which involve more than one academic unit), must be approved by Faculty Senate prior to submission to the Curriculum/Graduate Committee.
+Step Two: Category A changes (which involve more than one academic unit) progress to the must be approved by Faculty Senate prior to submission to the Curriculum/Graduate Committee, while Category B changes move directly to the Curriculum Committee.

-• For undergraduate curriculum changes: After Senate approval of Category A and approved Category B forms, the initiating department is responsible for forwarding the proposal to the Provost for further distribution.
-The Provost assigns tracking numbers and provides copies of the proposals to the Registrar and Curriculum Committee Chair.

-• For graduate curriculum changes: After Senate approval of Category A and approved Category B forms, the initiating department is responsible for forwarding the proposal to the Graduate Committee.
+- For undergraduate curriculum changes: After Senate approval of Category A and approved Category B forms, the initiating department is responsible for forwarding the proposal to the Provost for further distribution.
+The Provost assigns tracking numbers and provides copies of the proposals to the Registrar and Curriculum Committee Chair. - For graduate curriculum changes: After Senate approval of Category A and approved Category B forms, the initiating department is responsible for forwarding the proposal to the Graduate Committee.